 - 500 grams combined ground veal, beef and pork

 - 1 1/4 cups grated combined Parmigiano and Romano cheeses

 - 2 eggs lightly beaten

-- 2 tbsp. olive oil
+- 1 tbsp. olive oil

 - 1/2 tsp salt

-- Preheat oven to 350F and prepare 2 baking sheets by covering with parchment paper.
+- Preheat oven to 400 degrees F and line a baking sheet with parchment paper.

 - Squeeze excess milk from the bread crumbs and add to the meat mixture.
-Use your hands to combine all the ingredients.
+Use your hands to gently combine all the ingredients.

 - Shape into 24 meatballs and place on the prepared pan.